karimababa/lab2/README.md

- lab2
+ Lab2
+ EECE 438
  Karima Taha El Baba
  202001602

- I first decided to remove the formInsert.html, and create 1 home page I kept the query as it is, I thought it was not so important what content the database was going to have, whether for a school, employees, customers, or just plain old articles.
+ I first decided to remove the formInsert.html, and create 1 home page.

+ I created a new database instead of roscripts, called myDB.

+ I then created using the create.php file, a new table and called it contacts.
+This table will contain the names, jobs and phone numbers of people.
+I assigned the phone numbers as a primary key, seeing as it is the only unique thing people own.

+ In the home page I created, you are able to access all of the information on this table.

- I added the table so that whoever is using the website can take a look at what already exists in the query, and decide accordingly whether they would like to add a new item, delete an existing item, or update an existing item.
+ I added the table to the home page so that whoever is using the website can take a look at what already exists in the query, and decide accordingly whether they would like to add a new contact, delete an existing contact, or update an existing contact.

- I then thought the update should have its own page where they could view in details everything about the entry they are about to edit.
+ I then thought the update should have its own page where they could view in details everything about the contact they are about to edit.

- I had some trouble with the edit that I could not find.
- I spent three hours looking for what the problem is only to find out that I added '' in a place where I shouldn't have :( The last thing I did was add some design and color to the page.
+ The last thing I did was add some design and color to the page.